 It is not particularly narrow, or very long, or very deep, but Forgotten Canyon

-(aka Secret Mesa Canyon
+(also known as Secret Mesa Canyon

 ) offers a perfect wilderness hike in a remote corner of the San Rafael Swell

 , itself one of the least visited parts of Utah.
 Forgotten is an east side tributary of Eagle Canyon

 , a few miles from I-70 near the western edge of the Swell, and features a mixture of smooth and jagged passageways through Kayenta sandstone, while upstream it changes to a wider, bushy valley with a few narrow side canyons.
 The best aspect of this little known region is the absolute solitude and pristine scenery.

 Topographic Map of Forgotten Canyon

 I-70 approaches the San Rafael Swell from the east starting from a low of 5,620 feet across Muddy Creek, where it begins a long steady climb 1,500 feet up the east slopes of the swell, peaking near the highest point in the whole region - 7,921 foot San Rafael Knob.
 Eagle Canyon drains an area north and east of this summit, and deepens as it meanders northwest so that as I-70 crosses the gorge, between mileposts 119 and 120, the canyon floor is over 200 feet below.
 Exit 116 of I-70 includes a rest area with a viewpoint of the canyon and the surrounding rocky landscape.

 Eagle Canyon has various hiking possibilities, starting points for which are within a mile or two of the interstate along short side roads.
 Forgotten Canyon is a little further away, reached by first driving along the Moore Cutoff Road